-It is very important that the subcontractors and suppliers to follow and maintain the approved Housekeeping plan;
+It is very important that the subcontractors and suppliers follow and maintain the approved Housekeeping plan;

 Housekeeping means there is a place in everything, and everything is in its proper place.
 It is everybody’s business to observe it in the workplace.
-Housekeeping is also important it lessens accidents and related injuries and illnesses; it therefore improves productivity, and minimizes direct and indirect cost of accidents/illnesses.
+Housekeeping is also important it lessens accidents and related injuries and illnesses; it, therefore, improves productivity and minimizes the direct and indirect cost of accidents/illnesses.

 17.1 Good Housekeeping means:

-- Sweep up and remove daily all kind of waste e.g. packing material, cotton waste, grinding wheels, frp scrap etc. leave clear space around storage and ensure unobstructed access to fire fighting purpose and emergency evacuation.
-SPIG shall ensure good housekeeping at site by regular monitoring of the worksite by supervision and providing training and importance of housekeeping.
-Waste container provided for at site and office area for collecting the waste generated.
+- Sweep up and remove daily all kinds of waste e.g. packing material, cotton waste, grinding wheels, FRP scrap, etc. leave clear space around storage and ensure unobstructed access to fire fighting purpose and emergency evacuation.
+SPIG shall ensure good housekeeping at site by regular monitoring of the worksite by supervision and providing training and the importance of housekeeping.
+Waste container provided for at site and an office area for collecting the waste generated.

 - Return all surplus material to the stockpile at the completion of your job.